WinzarH/LikertMakeR/reference/makeCorrAlpha.md

   (positive, real) Default = 0.5.
 User-provided standard deviation of values sampled from a normally-distributed log transformation.
+  Caution: Larger values increase chance of a non-positive-definite matrix.
+'TRUE' is faster, but produces less natural output.
+Default = FALSE

 - precision:

   (positive, real) Default = 0.
 User-defined value ranging from '0' to '3' to add some random variation around the target *Cronbach's Alpha*.
   '0' gives an exact alpha (to two decimal places)

+- sort_cors:

+  (logical) If 'TRUE', sorts the correlation coefficients in the final correlation matrix.
+Similar to an earlier version of this function.

 ## Value